Instant Pot Crack Chicken Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Instant Pot Crack Chicken is a delicious combination of chicken breasts, cream cheese, crispy bacon, and ranch seasoning mix, all cooked together to create a creamy, cheesy, and incredibly excellent meal.
+This Instant Pot crack chicken recipe combines juicy chicken breasts, cream cheese, crispy bacon, and ranch seasoning, cooked together to create a creamy, cheesy, tasty weeknight meal!

-This instant pot recipe makes creamy chicken that’s comforting, hearty, low-carb, and keto friendly.
-Honestly, it’s the Instant Pot chicken recipe of our dreams!
+This instant pot crack chicken recipe makes creamy chicken that’s comforting, hearty, low-carb, and keto-friendly.
+Honestly, it’s the Instant Pot chicken dinner of our dreams!
 We’re talking about tender chicken, crispy bacon, cream cheese, and ranch seasoning all coming together in one ridiculously delicious dish.
 I meeeean… how could this not be amazing?!

-Make-ahead friendly.
-This recipe only gets better over time, making it perfect for meal prep!
+• Make-ahead friendly.
+Crack chicken only gets better over time, making it perfect for meal prep!
 The flavors meld together beautifully in the fridge, and reheating is a breeze.
 I love making a big batch and using it for quick lunches, easy dinners, or a grab-and-go snack throughout the week.

 What You’ll Need